Almost mathematics of pointed symmetric monoidal model categories by Smith ideal theory: Abstract

 \section{Abstract}

 This article is a generalization of a result in Quillen's note \cite{Q} ``Module theory over non-unital rings'' giving a one-to-one correspondence between bilocalization of abelian categories of modules and idempotent ideals of the base ring.
-Faltings~\cite{Faltings}; Gabber and Ramero~\cite{GR} established almost mathematics, the same as Quillen's bilocalization of a category of modules by nil modules.
+Faltings~\cite{Faltings}; Gabber and Ramero~\cite{GR} established almost mathematics, the same as Quillen's bilocalization of a category of modules by nil-modules.

-In this paper, by using the theory of Smith ideals mentioned in Hovey~\cite{Smith-ideals}, we consider almost mathematics of symmetric monoidal pointed model categories and prove a weak analogue of the one-to-one correspondence in Quillen~\cite{Q}.
+In this paper, by using the theory of Smith ideals mentioned in Hovey~\cite{Smith-ideals}, we consider almost mathematics of symmetric monoidal pointed model categories and prove a weak analogue of the one-to-one correspondence in Quillen's note~\cite{Q}.